Silence (2016 film): Release

 Scorsese brokered several distribution deals when he attended the 2013 Cannes Film Festival.
-In July 2014, Paramount Pictures acquired distribution rights for the United States and optimistically eyed a late 2015 release.
+In July 2014, Paramount Pictures acquired distribution rights for the United States and Canada and optimistically eyed a late 2015 release.
 Discussing the film in March 2016, Winkler revealed the film was in the editing process and that the film would be released "at the end of the year", confirming a 2016 release date.
 In August 2016, Scorsese stated the film would be completed in October, and the 2016 release of the film depended on Paramount.
 Paramount Pictures released the first trailer for the film on November 22, 2016.

 The world premiere of the film was held at the Pontifical Oriental Institute in Rome on November 29, followed by a special screening the next day in Vatican City.
 It received a limited release (in four theaters) on December 23, 2016, in order to qualify for 2017 Oscar nominations, which expanded to 1580 theaters on January 20.